 It is not, however, the original port of Nice; the original port is situated to the west of Castle Hill.
 This port was reclaimed, beginning in 1750, from the swampy area that made up the mouth of the Paillon.
 The river was then diverted onto its current path, which unifies it with the old fortifications of the city.
 The Port on the west side was filled around 1770.

 There are houses in neo-classical style on both sides of the church on the square of the port.

-Traveling toward the Port by the seaside route, we pass in front of a grand monument erected in the memory of the 4,000 habitants of Nice who were killed during World War I.
+Travelling toward the Port by the seaside route, we pass in front of a grand monument erected in the memory of the 4,000 inhabitants of Nice who were killed during World War I.

 Cimiez (Cemelanum) is situated 2 kilometres above the Mediterranean shore.
 The site now belongs to the city of Nice, Cote Azur.
 Originally, it was the principal city of Ligures Vediantii from the 3rd and 2nd centuries BC.
 Cimiez owes its development to the victory of Emperor Augustus over the Celtic-Ligurians tribes from the Alps between the 16th and 14th Centuries BC.
 The Tropaeum Alpium bears testimony to this victory.
 Augustus established the Provence and the Alpes-Maritimes regions and defined Cemenelum, which would eventually become one of the garrison cities to be crossed by Via Julia Augusta, as the capital of the latter.

 In the 2nd and 3rd centuries Common Era, Cimiez acquired an amphitheatre and three thermal bath systems with residences and shops nearby.
 At this time period, the city was home to several thousand inhabitants.
 The arenas measured sixty-five by fifty-five meters and could hold up to 5,000 spectators.
 The thermal baths had pools, cool, tepid, and hot baths, heat chambers, and palestras, and expanded over about 2 hectares of land.